-Amy-Rose White LCSW, PHM-C
+Amy-Rose White LCSW, PMH-C Intuitive, Somatic Psychotherapy

 Known as a gentle “straight shooter” with a coaching style, Amy-Rose provides direct, honest, judgment-free, yet focused feedback.
 She offers concrete tools for managing bothersome symptoms as quickly as possible and welcomes clients of any religious affiliation or none as well as all gender and sexual identifications.
 Her virtual office is a safe space to be yourself.

-Ultimately, I believe effective psychotherapy is an invitation back to knowing the value of who we are, a reconnection to innate self-worth.
+“Ultimately, I believe effective psychotherapy is an invitation back to knowing the value of who we are, a reconnection to innate self-worth.
 My work is essentially about the reclamation of personal power, authority, and a sense of safety, security, and joy in the body.
-I look forward to working with you!
+I look forward to working with you!”

 Utah Association of Women in Psychology